SphericalCowww/CubicDoggo_CHAMP/README.md

-# CubicDoggo with CHAMP Upgrade to Incorporate IMU
+# CubicDoggo CHAMP: Upgrade to Incorporate IMU

 Derived from <a href="https://github.com/SphericalCowww/CubicDoggo">GitHub</a>.